 Pick the top three agents from your pre-screen and conduct a second interview to gauge their overall real estate expertise, confirm their skill with relocation and determine whether they will be a good match for you.
 It might even be helpful to have your spouse sit in with you or conduct the interview themselves.
 This offers you a second opinion.
 If you conduct both the pre-screen and the final interview yourself, that's okay too.
 At the very least it provides a second opportunity to learn the agent's mannerisms and determine if they were being honest and open during the pre-screen.

 Out of all the steps, this one is essential.
 At this point, you have gathered all the facts and made a careful examination.
-This final interview is your opportunity to be more critical and ask your top three agents open-ended questions, such as "What experience do you have working with military?", "How do you conduct long distance showings, inspections, etc.?", and "What sets you apart as an agent?"
+This final interview is your opportunity to be more critical and ask your top agents open-ended questions, such as "What experience do you have working with military?", "How do you conduct long distance showings, and inspections?", and "What sets you apart as an agent?"
 The key here is that you ask a standard set of questions to evaluate each agent fairly, but you keep those questions open-ended so that you can get an honest response from each agent.
 These open-ended questions will help you flush out the sales pitch from reality.
 The good news is, this step is when you finally start to appreciate and see the rewards of your labor.
 A high quality, well-suited real estate agent is more than worth it!

 5. Connect and Begin Your Real Estate Transaction: